josephGZC/molecular_dynamics_MOFs_Cd/README.md

 > 🔗 Polymers are simply the combination of single chemical units. </br>
 > * Carbohydrates are polymers of sugars. </br>
 > * DNA are polymers of nucleotides. </br>
-> * MOFs are polymers of metals and organic compounds.
+> * MOFs are polymers of metals and organic compounds. </br>
+> * UiO-66 is a polymer of Zr clusters and BDC linkers

 ## Simulation Setup
 [[back to contents](#contents)]